Digestive Health Institute

 No. Femoral hernias do not heal on their own.

-Non-surgical methods may only:
+Non-surgical methods may:

 • Temporarily relieve discomfort

-• Not prevent strangulation
+• NOT prevent complications

 When Should You See a Doctor?

-You should consult a doctor if you have:
+Consult a doctor if you notice:

-• A groin or thigh lump
+• A lump in the groin or upper thigh

 • Persistent groin pain